-The governing body is the school’s accountable body.
+The Governing Body is the school’s accountable body.
 It is responsible for the conduct of the school and for promoting high standards.
-The governing body aims to ensure that children are attending a successful school which provides them with a good education and supports their well-being.
+The Governing Body aims to ensure that children are attending a successful school which provides them with an excellent education and supports their well-being.

 - Sets the strategic direction of the school by

 - Setting the values, aims and objectives for the school

 - Agreeing the policy framework for achieving those aims and objectives

 - Setting targets

 - Agreeing the school improvement strategy which includes approving the budget and agreeing the staff structure

 - Challenges and supports the school by monitoring, reviewing and evaluating